Date: 4th April 2011

-My twenty-second stadium of 2011 was on Monday 4th April 2011 at Loftus Road in Shepherd's Bush, London.
+My twenty-second ground of 2011 was on Monday 4th April at Loftus Road in Shepherd's Bush, London.
 The match was Queens Park Rangers vs. Sheffield United in the Football League Championship.

 Loftus Road is hemmed in on South Africa Road near the White City tube station.
 It was built in 1904 and has been home to Queens Park Rangers since 1917.
 The venue is beginning to look quite dated but because it is boarded on all sides (one of the main entrances is literally a small walkway between two houses) there is a limited amount they can do about it.
 As I was with my friend who is a Sheffield United fan, I was with the away fans in the upper tier of the School End.